-Adults who are ages 18 and over with a primary opioid use disorder who are currently under Community Supervision, defined as being under state probation, parole or post-release supervision.
+Adults who are ages 18 and over with an opioid use disorder or an alcohol use disorder who are currently under Community Supervision, defined as being under state probation, parole or post-release supervision.

-Who would benefit from assessment, initiation, engagement, treatment (including medication assisted treatment), continuity of treatment services, and/or supports for relapse prevention and recovery stability,
+Who would benefit from assessment, initiation, engagement, treatment (including medication assisted treatment for opioid or alcohol use disorders), continuity of treatment services, and/or supports for relapse prevention and recovery stability,

-Who are not currently being served through another funding source, such as ASOUD or ASCDR
+Who are not currently being served through another funding source, such as ASTER, ASOUD or ASCDR.